 The ‘meeting’ between Marie Antoinette and the young Wolfgang Amadeus Mozart has a fabled quality, not least because of the oft-repeated folklore that has grown around it.
 From the point of view of posterity, it is a fascinating moment to contemplate, when two legendary (Austrian) figures were in the same room, their biographical futures lying still before them.

 If this meeting did take place, it was probably in the so-called Mirrors Room at Schönbrunn Palace, the magnificent Habsburg summer residence to the west of central Vienna.
 Schönbrunn Palace at least supports the tradition that it was in this room that the young Mozart was received in the presence of Maria Theresia, Holy Roman Empress by marriage and Queen of Hungary.
-The Mirrors Room was in fact known as the Hall of Mirrors from 1762 onwards – the year of Mozart’s reception at Schönbrunn.
-The reception and concert could possibly also have taken place in the adjoining Grossen Rosa room, where the rococo decoration includes musical instruments, underlining the room’s probable additional function as a music room.
+The Mirrors Room was known as the Hall of Mirrors from 1762 onwards – the year of Mozart’s reception at Schönbrunn.
+The reception and concert could also have taken place in the adjoining Grossen Rosa room, where the rococo decoration includes musical instruments, underlining the room’s probable additional function as a music room.

-Mozart’s presence, in fact, remains at Schönbrunn in the form of a small portrait, added to one of the vast canvases perfected by Martin van Meytens, commissioned as a cycle by Maria Theresia to commemorate the important dynastic marriage of her heir, Archduke Joseph to Princess Isabella of Parma.
+Mozart’s presence remains at Schönbrunn in the form of a small portrait, added to one of the vast canvases perfected by Martin van Meytens, commissioned as a cycle by Maria Theresia to commemorate the important dynastic marriage of her heir, Archduke Joseph to Princess Isabella of Parma.
 Today displayed in the Great Ceremonial Hall, Mozart’s tiny figure was added to the painting of the serenade in the Redoutensaal [Masked Ball Hall] in the studio of Meytens (ed.
 Elfriede Iby, Schönbrunn Palace, 30).
 The boy from Salzburg stares out from amongst the countless faces of the assembled Viennese court en fête.

-Marie Antoinette’s graceful spirit also remains at Schönbrunn, in the form of her own enchanting portrait by Mytens and in the supremely elegant writing desk in the Palace’s Yellow Salon, a luxurious item of furniture which was in fact, the sole memento of her returned to Vienna after her death (Ibid, 20).
-It will be remembered that one of the most poignant mementos which Marie Antoinette retained to the last during her imprisonment, was – according to Rosalie Lamorliere, the Queen’s faithful servant in the Conciergerie – a gold watch from her mother Maria Theresia, which Marie Antoinette hung up on her arrival as a kind of childhood talisman until it was confiscated shortly afterwards (Antonia Fraser, Marie Antoinette: The Journey, 504).
+Marie Antoinette’s graceful spirit also remains at Schönbrunn, in the form of her own enchanting portrait by Mytens and in the supremely elegant writing desk in the Palace’s Yellow Salon, a luxurious item of furniture which was the sole memento of her returned to Vienna after her death (Ibid, 20).
+It will be remembered that one of the most poignant mementoes which Marie Antoinette retained to the last during her imprisonment, was – according to Rosalie Lamorliere, the Queen’s faithful servant in the Conciergerie – a gold watch from her mother Maria Theresia, which Marie Antoinette hung up on her arrival as a kind of childhood talisman until it was confiscated shortly afterwards (Antonia Fraser, Marie Antoinette: The Journey, 504).

 To be received by no less than the Empress Maria Theresia represented early on in the young Mozart’s career, something of a childhood crowning achievement.
 This was the year before the Mozarts undertook their epic Grand Tour of Europe, performing in many of its musical capitals.
-Mozart’s supremely talented elder sister, Maria Anna (‘Nannerl’) was also present at Schönbrunn sharing in fact, a name with one of Maria Theresia’s own daughters Archduchess Maria Anna, in a typical example of that venerable Habsburg prefix, chosen in honour of the Virgin Mary, to whom the imperial house nurtured a particular devotion (Ibid, 7).
+Mozart’s supremely talented elder sister, Maria Anna (‘Nannerl’), was also present at Schönbrunn sharing a name with one of Maria Theresia’s daughters Archduchess Maria Anna, in a typical example of that venerable Habsburg prefix, chosen in honour of the Virgin Mary, to whom the imperial house nurtured a particular devotion (Ibid, 7).

 This alone was an interesting circumstance because Maria Theresia’s children were musical – Marie Antoinette’s love of the harp and spinet being a case in point – and would have no doubt been curious about the sparkling brilliance of the Wunderkind from Salzburg, of an age equal with their own.
 The future Marie Antoinette would certainly seem to have been present when Mozart was received by her mother (Ibid, 23).
 What might have added an interest in one another was perhaps the fact that Marie Antoinette was almost of an exact age with Mozart, being older than the boy by less than three months.

 The popular story that Mozart advanced towards the future Queen of France, pronouncing that he would marry her when he grew up, is unsubstantiated and would indeed be astonishing if ever proved true.
 One simplified version of this legend even has Mozart slipping on the parquet floor and being helped to his feet by Marie Antoinette, prompting the boy to remark spontaneously: ‘You are good!
 I will marry you!’
 This account has Maria Theresia asking Mozart why, whereupon he responds: ‘Out of gratitude!
-She is good with me’. (ed.
+She is good with me’ (ed.
 Harald Salfellner, Mozart, An Illustrated Life, 9).
 The fact that Leopold Mozart does not repeat such a story – and Leopold was most diligent in writing down every detail regarding his young son – makes us question where the story may have originated.

-Maria Theresia was of course, familiar with boys, having had sons of her own.
+Maria Theresia was familiar with boys, having had sons of her own.
 We must imagine that she was charmed by the high spirits of the young Mozart, who jumped on to her lap in playful affection.
 This can be verified because Leopold Mozart (who was present) tells us in a letter to Lorenz Hagenauer, his landlord in Salzburg: ‘Suffice it to say that Wolferl jumped up into the empress’s lap, grabbed her round the neck and kissed her right and proper…’

 After this first performance, the boy received a present delivered by special courier – a court costume that had belonged to Marie Antoinette’s youngest brother, Archduke Maximilian Franz.
 This gala dress of lilac and gold braid is what the young Mozart wears in a proud juvenile anonymous portrait (perhaps by Pietro Antonio Lorenzoni, 1763) now at the Salzburg Internationale Stiftung Mozarteum, showing him in a powdered wig, gazing grandly at the onlooker.
-One can almost tell by just looking at the portrait, that he has been at the Palace.
-The boy has all the bravado of his father’s letters, with one hand on his right hip, the other thrust into his silk waistcoat, whilst the harpsichord is in front.
+One can almost tell by just looking at the portrait, that he has been at the palace.
+The boy has all the bravado of his father’s letters, with one hand on his right hip, the other thrust into his silk waistcoat, while the harpsichord is in front.
 Leopold Mozart wrote back home to Salzburg that both Nannerl and Wolfgang had to appear before Maria Theresia’s two youngest sons, Archdukes Ferdinand and Maximilian Franz, the day after the Archduke’s costume had arrived (ed.
 Cliff Eisen, Mozart: A Life in Letters, 7).